How to support your child through college applications?

 You cannot hope to have the same attitude towards your child, especially now that they are starting their adult life.
 It can be hard to see your 17 or 18-year-old as a full adult just yet but rest assured, this is where it all begins

-Often times parents let their expectations and dream take the center stage when it comes to their child’s life.
+Often times parents let their expectations and dreams take center stage when it comes to their child’s life.
 You must avoid doing that.

 And for that, it is important to listen to your child.
 Don’t just talk at them, when it comes to their education and career, you must learn to talk to them.